verboompj/arc_kubernetes/arc_for_azure_migrate.md

 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/ARC_Mon6.png)
 <br><br>

-Try not to modify this auto generated rule, again if you want to capture more info, create an additional DCR.
+Try not to modify this auto generated rule, again if you want to capture more metrics or custom fields, simply create an additional DCR.
-For the sake of doing so, lets create a rule, give it a name, select your source systems and as target deifine Metrics and make sure you route them to your LAW
+For the sake of doing so, lets create such rule, give it a name, select your source systems and as target deifine Metrics and make sure you route them to your LAW

 <br><br>
 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/DCR6.png), ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/DCR7.png)
 <br><br>

 Ok back to our VM on the ARC blade - By now the AMA agent should be deployed.
 Lets check the Extensions on the right column: